WalletConnect/wcn/docs/node-operator-onboarding.md

 export ROCKSDB_DIR=/wcn/rocksdb
 ```

+You don't need to do regular database backups, we have fault tolerance (via data replication redundancy) on the network level.
+However, it makes sense to make a filesystem snapshot if you need to move your database across machines / data centers.

 ### Choose Optimism RPC provider

 WCN Nodes require access to the WCN Cluster smart-contract on the Optimism chain.